aadler/Delaporte/README.md

 contact the maintainer via email.
 A request or suggestion may be raised as an issue as well.
 To supply a pull request (PR), please:

- 1. Fork the project into your own local repository
+ 1. Fork the project and then clone into your own local repository
  2. Create a branch in your repository in which you will make your changes
- 3. Push that branch to Bitbucket and then create a pull request
+ 3. Push that branch and then create a pull request

 At this point, the PR will be discussed and eventually accepted or rejected.